Free Consultation: (312) 924-7575

 Chicago residents will want to know about the city’s Residential Landlord and Tenant Ordinance, which lays out additional protections for renters.

-How can a landlord fail to protect their tenants?
+Why would a landlord fail to protect their tenants?

 Since renting a home or apartment is a business venture, there are bound to be issues that arise.
 One of the most common issues is landlords trying to keep costs low as a way of maximizing profits.
 This might include: